Quasinormal modes of a semi-holographic black brane and thermalization

 for a constant $\chi_0$.
-Note that it is a symmetry of the full non-linear theory.
+Note that {this} is a symmetry of the full non-linear theory.
 In the decoupling limit $\beta =0 $, the shifts of $\chi$ and $\Phi$ lead to two independent global symmetries.
 The coupling breaks these symmetries to the specific combination \eqref{Eq:Axionic}.
 Therefore, at finite but small $\beta$, the system has a \psg\ mode associated with a softly broken symmetry.
 It will be of fundamental interest to us as it will govern the relaxation dynamics of the system.

-The presence of the shift symmetry \eqref{Eq:Axionic} allows us to interpret our model as that of a Goldstone boson interacting with a dissipative bath.
+{In what follows it is crucial that the diagonal shift-symmetry \eqref{Eq:Axionic} is exact.
+Our model can therefore be interpreted also as a simple effective theory for a composite Goldstone boson interacting with a dissipative bath, where the underlying spontaneous symmetry breaking in the full (boundary plus bulk) system is not part of the model but takes place at a more fundamental level.}

-Generalized versions of our setup can help us to model the real time dynamics of the QCD axion and can be useful also for other phenomenological applications of holography.
+Generalized versions of our setup {may} help us to model the real time dynamics of the QCD axion and {may} be useful also for other phenomenological applications of holography.
 We will leave this for the future.